-Following the spin-off by Power Assets Group of its Hong Kong electricity business in January 2014, the Group owns approximately 38.01 per cent of Power Assets Holdings Limited ("Power Assets") which has investments in different countries and places and holds 33.37 per cent of HK Electric Investments, a fixed single investment trust, which in turn holds 100 per cent of The Hongkong Electric Company, Limited whose operations comprise the generation, transmission, distribution and supply of electricity to Hong Kong Island and Lamma Island.
+The Group owns approximately 35.96 per cent of Power Assets Holdings Limited ("Power Assets") which has investments in different countries and places and holds 33.37 per cent of HK Electric Investments, a fixed single investment trust, which in turn holds 100 per cent of The Hongkong Electric Company, Limited whose operations comprise the generation, transmission, distribution and supply of electricity to Hong Kong Island and Lamma Island.
 Hence the financial conditions and results of operations of Power Assets may be affected by the local market conditions and the economy of Hong Kong as well as the places where its investments are located.
 The Group's financial conditions and results of operations are materially affected by the financial conditions and results of operations of Power Assets.